azat-co/practicalnode/chapter11/chapter11.md

 1. Sign up at <http://heroku.com>.
 Currently, they have a free account.
 To use it, select all options as minimum (0) and the database as shared.
 2. Download Heroku Toolbelt at <https://toolbelt.heroku.com>.
 Toolbelt is a package of tools, i.e., libraries, that consists of Heroku, Git, and [Foreman](https://github.com/ddollar/foreman) (https://github.com/ddollar/foreman).
 For users of older Macs, get this [client](http://assets.heroku.com/heroku-client/heroku-client.tgz) (http://assets.heroku.com/heroku-client/heroku-client.tgz) directly.
 If you use another OS, browse [Heroku Client GitHub](https://github.com/heroku/heroku) (https://github.com/heroku/heroku).
 3. After the installation is done, you should have access to the `heroku` command.
-To check it and log in to Heroku, type
+To check it and log in to Heroku, type:

 		$ heroku login